-Due to poor management of cash or less cash inflow than what is expected, the company can be declared as insolvent by performing certain insolvency proceedings where the liquidator would acquire all the assets of the company, evaluate them & liquidate those assets in order to pay off the debts.
-Cross-Border Insolvency refers to treatment of financially burdened debtors where the assets of the debtors are in more than one country or the creditors are in more than one country.
-The cross-border insolvency deals in three areas:
+Due to poor management of cash or less cash inflow than what is expected, the company can be declared insolvent by performing certain insolvency proceedings where the liquidator would acquire all the assets of the company, evaluate them & liquidate those assets in order to pay off the debts.
+Cross-Border Insolvency refers to the treatment of financially burdened debtors where the assets of the debtors are in more than one country or the creditors are in more than one country.
+Cross-border insolvency deals in three areas:

 Your email address will not be published.
 Required fields are marked *